Welcome to the life of Gaby, where classical music is anything but traditional....

 I received my Bachelor of Arts degree in Music with Distinction from Atlantic Union College and a Masters in Music and Performance Diploma from the Longy School of Music of Bard College.
 At Longy, I was recognized with the Patricia Sherman Award - this award is given to the student who, in addition to achieving a distinctive artistic and academic record, has exhibited outstanding citizenship and contributions to the community, and an exemplary attitude.
 Currently, I am working on my Doctorate in Music Arts in Flute Performance with Dr. Mary Karen Clardy with an emphasis in Early Music at the University of North Texas.

-When I am not performing or researching for my next project, I like to spend time with my roommate Kelsey watching our latest Netflix obsession and eating our favorite foods.
+When I am not performing or researching for my next project, I like to spend time watching our my Netflix obsession and eating my favorite foods.